A326019A (B) (EN)

 Log in and add a System Specification to a Project to access BIM files, Test Reports, and Technical Specification files.

-Please add this Specification to a project to access the related Test Reports.
+Please add this Specification to a project and go to that Project to access the related Test Reports.

 |Test report label||Test report name|